The Wine: Lacryma Christi Red 2020

-Poggio delle Baccanti Lacryma Christi 2018 is a red wine from Campania made naturally from 100% Lacryma Christi grapes farmed sustainably on volcanic soil.
-Lacryma Christi is a medium body red wine, perfect with pasta, pizza, and charcuterie.
+Poggio delle Baccanti Lacryma Christi Red is a red natural wine from Campania made from a blend of Campania indigenous grapes farmed organically on volcanic soil neal mount Vesuvius.
+Lacryma Christi Red is a medium body red wine, perfect with pasta, pizza, and charcuterie.

 The Producer: Poggio delle Baccanti